 Cortical laminar necrosis

-More specifically it is encountered in:
+More specifically, it is encountered in:

 - cerebral hypoperfusion

-- haematological diseases such as severe anaemia
+- hematological diseases such as severe anemia

 - status epilepticus (as the brain demands more glucose and oxygen)